 - More heavily discounted: Has been on the market for longer (launched in September 2006).

 - More detail: Has more megapixels (10 vs 7.4MP), which boosts linear resolution by 16%.

 - Less heavy: Has a lower weight (by 171g or 28 percent) and is thus easier to take along.

 - Greater peace of mind: Features a second card slot as a backup in case of memory card failure.

 - More affordable: Was introduced into a lower priced category (53 percent cheaper at launch).

 - More modern: Was introduced somewhat (5 months) more recently.

-Care should be taken when interpreting the review scores above, though.
-The assessments were made in relation to similar cameras of the same technological generation.
+The above review scores should be interpreted with care, though.
+The ratings are only valid when referring to cameras in the same category and of the same age.
 A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
-Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.
+Also, please note that some of the review sites have changed their methodology and reporting over time.

 Other camera comparisons

 Did this review help to inform your camera decision process?
 In case you are interested in seeing how other cameras pair up, just make your choice using the following search menu.
 As an alternative, you can also directly jump to any one of the listed comparisons that were previously generated by the CAM-parator tool.